nestauk/svizzle/doc/dev.md

    - check and keep `doc/tree-shaking.md` up-to-date;
 - compile the changelog for all changed/new packages using the correct version;
 - copy the changelog from all the changed/new packages onto the global changelog;
+- make sure to title the changelog with the current date (for example 20190220);
 - based on this, for every changed packages:
    - choose the next version depending on if it's going to be a `patch`, `minor` or `major`;
    - check that `@version <version>` in jsdoc blocks for new functions is correct